Guindillator/Thesis/README.md

 # thesis
-All nanopublications related with my thesis project
+All nanopublications, code and raw data related with my thesis project